 For clippy you can setup your IDE or a tool like bacon to run clippy while you work.

-If you find clippy too noisy, you should setup cargo check
+If you find clippy too noisy, you should setup cargo check to run during development instead.

 But you will have to eventually resolve the clippy warnings before the PR can be merged.